cim-iec/cimverter/README.md

 # CIMverter
-CIMverter is a tool to convert CIM-XML-RDF files into Modelica code.
+CIMverter is a tool for converting power grid topology files based on CIM-XML-RDF into Modelica system models.

 ## Dependencies:
 * cmake >=3.5